HomeLatest NewsCyber Security4 hackers held for stealing vouchers worth Rs 92 lakh in Delhi

 Preferred Source of Google

-A complaint was registered by Voucha Gram at Hauz Khas police station alleging that its website was hacked and vouchers worth around Rs one crore were digitally stolen through data tampering of payment gateway ‘PayU’, on December 30.
+A complaint was registered by Voucha Gram India at Hauz Khas police station alleging that its website was hacked and vouchers worth around Rs one crore were digitally stolen through data tampering of payment gateway ‘PayU’, on December 30.
 A cheating case under relevant provisions of the IT Act was registered on the complaint.

-A special team including ACP Rajender Pathania and SHO Hauz Khas Sanjay Sharma was formed to crack the complex cyber offence that went through voluminous data procured from various online shopping portals and loss was pegged at Rs 92 lakh.
+A special team including ACP Rajender Pathania and SHO Hauz Khas Sanjay Sharma was formed to crack the complex cyber offence that went through voluminous data procured from various online portals and loss was pegged at Rs 92 lakh.

 Advertisement